jhamrick/original-nbgrader/docs/assignment-toolbar.md

 * "Skip" -- this cell should not be included in either the release version or or the solution version of the assignment.

-If you select "To be graded" for a cell, it has two additional effects:
+If you select "To be graded" for a cell, it has a few additional
+effects:

 * The area around the cell will turn yellow, making it more visible to instructors and to students.
 * A text box labeled "Points" will appear.
 In this, you can mark how many points this part of the assignment is worth.
+* A text box labeled "Problem ID" will appear.
+In this, you can give the problem that is to be graded a unique identifier.
+This id can be used to produce a rubric of the various parts of the problem, and also later down the line when autograding.

 Here is an example "To be graded" cell: